KhushalJangid/Population_tracker/Readme/ReadMe.txt

 This is a Free program, made for the purpose of Anaysing and studying the Population and related data of different parts of the world.
-It is free to distribute and modify.
+It is meant to be run on Command Line and not on python shell or any other terminal.

 Modules used in the Program :
 1. Pandas